ninkov/greetings-card/README.md

-# Simple greeting card for birthday with text template for information where and when.
+# Simple invitation card for birthday with text template for information where and when.

-## The basic greeting card generator app has been set up.
-Follow these steps in order:
+## Follow these steps in order:

 1. Clone repo: https://github.com/ninkov/greetings-card.git